Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Preliminaries and Problem Statement

-where $\beta$ anneals from $\beta_0 \in (0,1)$ to $1$ during training to counteract bias in the learning updates, and the importance sampling weights are normalized to have maximum weight of $1$ for stability.
-While standard PER prioritizes TD-error, our method extends this framework to prioritize transitions based on onlineness and contribution to policy improvement.
+where $\beta_{priority}$ anneals from $\beta_0 \in (0,1)$ to $1$ during training to counteract bias in the learning updates, and the importance sampling weights are normalized to have maximum weight of $1$ for stability.
+While standard PER prioritizes TD-error, our method extends this framework to prioritize transitions based on onlineness and estimated advantage.

-\textbf{Online RL with offline datasets.} In this work, we study online RL with offline datasets denoted as $\OfflineBuffer$ \citep{ball2023efficient}.
+\textbf{Online RL with offline datasets.} In this work, we study online RL, with offline datasets denoted as $\OfflineBuffer$ \citep{ball2023efficient}.
 These datasets consist of a set of tuples $(\state, \action, \reward, \state')$ generated from a specific MDP.
 A key characteristic of offline datasets is that they typically offer only partial coverage of state-action pairs.
-In other words, the set of states and actions in the dataset, denoted as \fix{$\curlybracket{\paren{\state,\action}\in \OfflineBuffer}$}, represents a limited subset of the entire state space and action space, $\stateSpace \times \actionSpace$.
+In other words, the set of states and actions in the dataset, denoted as {$\curlybracket{\paren{\state,\action}\in \OfflineBuffer}$}, represents a limited subset of the entire state space and action space, $\stateSpace \times \actionSpace$.
 Moreover, learning on the data with incomplete coverage of state-action pairs potentially results in excessive value extrapolation during the learning process for methods using function approximation~\citep{fujimoto2019off}.
-Our model, based on SAC \citep{haarnoja2018soft}, incorporates several effective strategies for RL with offline data, as outlined in RLPD \citep{ball2023efficient}.
-These strategies include:

-\emph{Clipped Double Q-Learning:} The maximization objective of Q-learning and the estimation uncertainty from value-based function approximation often leads to value overestimation \citep{van2016deep}.
+Our model, based on SAC \citep{haarnoja2018soft}, incorporates several effective strategies for RL with offline data, as outlined in RLPD \citep{ball2023efficient}, with the most crucial one being \emph{Clipped Double Q-Learning}.
+The maximization objective of Q-learning and the estimation uncertainty from value-based function approximation often leads to value overestimation \citep{van2016deep}.
 To address this problem, \citet{fujimoto2018addressing} introduced Clipped Double Q-Learning (CDQ) as a means of mitigation.
 CDQ involves taking the minimum from an ensemble of two Q-functions for computing TD-backups.
-The targets for updating the critics are given by the equation $y=\reward\paren{\state,\action} + \gamma \min_{i=1,2} \QFunc_{\theta_i}\paren{\state',\action'}$, where $\action'\sim \policy\paren{\cdot|\state'}$.
-See \appref{app:preliminaries} for more details.
+The targets for updating the critics are given by the equation $y=\reward\paren{\state,\action} + \gamma \min_{i=1,2} \QFunc_{\theta'_i}\paren{\state',\action'}$, where $\action'\sim \policy\paren{\cdot|\state'}$.
+See \appref{app:preliminaries} for more strategies to stabilize training.